21 Feb The Science of Stretching

 Static stretching involves holding a position, by stretching to the farthest point and holding the stretch.

 Isometric stretching is a type of no motion stretching that involves the resistance of muscle groups by tensing the stretched muscles.
-The use of this type of stretching is one of the fastest ways to develop flexibility and is much more effective than other type of stretching.
+The use of this type of stretching is one of the fastest ways to develop flexibility and is much more effective than other types of stretching.

 This technique is also known as the contract-relax.
 After assuming an initial passive stretch, the muscle being stretched is contracted for 10-15 seconds, after which the muscle is briefly relaxed for 5 seconds, and then immediately subjected to a passive stretch which stretches the muscle even further than the initial passive stretch.
 This final passive stretch is held for 10-15 seconds.
 The muscle is then relaxed for 20 seconds before performing another technique.